This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What Effects the Life Span of a Snake Plant?

-A snake plant’s longevity can be directly impacted by the light exposure it receives as well as the growing environment.
+A snake plant’s longevity can be directly impacted by the light exposure it receives and the growing environment.
 The better the conditions and light exposure, the longer your snake plant is to live.

 As shown in the table above, the amount of light and the quality of the growing environment directly affect the overall life span of a Snake Plant.
 By giving the Sansevieria prime growing conditions, you’re also adding years to your plant’s life.